WHAT IS A PAPERLESS KITCHEN?

 - Flour Sack Towels

 - Cleans 97% of my home.
 Counters.
 Cabinets.
 Appliances.
-[Only requires washing weekly, if that, so saves me TONS of time and effort on laundry.]
+[Only requires washing weekly, or less, so saves me TONS of time and effort on laundry.]

 - cloth napkins.